 At bytes 80406F98 and 80406F9C are sixteen bits.
-The ones shown below which are x's are irrelevant for this glitch, and the / defines the boundary between the bytes.
+The ones shown below that are x's are irrelevant for this glitch, and the / defines the boundary between the bytes.

 Note that not every cutscene uses these bits.
-In general cutscenes which are handled ingame that involve dialogue use these, but this is merely a generalization and not a rule.
-An important note is that the mailman does not use these bits.
+In general, cutscenes that are handled in-game and involve dialogue use these, but this is merely a generalization and not a rule.
+An important note is that the postman does not use these bits.

 There is also another set of four bits at 10648DC5 (address needs conversion, others were at 10648DC0 and 10648DC1), specifically the last four at that value.
 Gor Coron uses these as well, but this may not be the only place they are used.
 More investigation is being done on this range.